Dental Crowns in Columbia, SC

 How can I take care of my temporary crown?

-Temporary crowns are not made to be durable and long-lasting like permanent crowns, so we recommend that you avoid chewing anything really chewy or sticky for the time being or just use the other side of your mouth to chew.
+Temporary dental crowns are not made to be durable and long-lasting like permanent dental crowns, so we recommend that you avoid chewing anything really chewy or sticky for the time being or just use the other side of your mouth to chew.
 Once the permanent crown is placed, you should do the same thing for a few days while the crown settles and permanently adheres to the tooth just to be safe, after which you are free to resume your normal eating habits, as there are no food restrictions that come with permanent dental crowns.

 Do dental crowns look natural?